Leicester to play Napoli in Europa League

 West Ham, competing in the group stage for the first time, have been drawn against Dinamo Zagreb, Genk and Rapid Vienna in Group H.

-Scottish champions Rangers will play Lyon, Sparta Prague and Brondby in Group A
+Scottish champions Rangers will play Lyon, Sparta Prague and Brondby in Group A.

 Celtic are in Group G with Bayer Leverkusen, Real Betis and Ferencvaros.

-The first group stage matches will take place on Thursday, 16 September.
+The first group stage matches will take place on Thursday, 16 September, while the final round of fixtures are due to be completed on 9 December.

 This year's Europa League final will take place in the Ramon Sanchez Pizjuan in Seville on Wednesday, 18 May.